vasvitaly/angular-crud-list/README.md

     # used to build right label translation path for i18n
     modelName: 'phone',

+    # gets data row, should return string - class name for the row,
+    # not required
+    rowCssClass: function(row) {return 'string';},

     # actions for the whole list, showed in the panel above the list
     listActions: {